thibautvalour/RL_Soft-Actor-Critic/README.md

 #### Add a requirement file from Augustin env

 ## Usage
-To train the SAC algorithm, create a compatible environnement with the requirement.txt, and simply run:
+To train the SAC algorithm, create an environment compatible with the requirement.txt file, and simply run :
 ```
 python3 main.py
 ```